brunoNetId/brunonetid.github.io/_posts/2017-11-27-camel-prometheus-openshift.md

 ```

 You can also check the metric bean is available visualising the MBeans with JConsole.
-Run `'jconsole'` and connect the local process.
+Run `'jconsole'` and connect to the local process.
 Display the MBeans and you should find the group '`fis.metrics`':

 <a name="img-mbeans"/>
 ![JConsole MBeans]({{ site.baseurl }}/assets/img/posts/jconsole-mbeans.png){:width="50%"}